revk/Tasmotizer-PCB/README.md

 - Very small USB-C connected module
 - Includes 3.3V regulator to correctly power the Shelly (unlike many serial leads that just pass 5V from USB)
 - Has 5 x 2.54mm pins for Shelly 1
-- Has 6 x 1.27mm pins for Shelly 1 plus, and all the later models.
+- Has 6 x 1.27mm pins for Shelly Plus 1, and all the later models.
 - RST on serial RTS, GPIO0 on serial DTR, works with esp flash tool
 - On Shelly 1 (which has no RST) the RTS controls power, so will power cycle instead of reset
 - Works seamlessley with tasmotizer web flash, and esptool from esp idf